So you want to travel the world and get paid to do it, huh?

 If you’ve got a website, this one is easy to implement.

-Affiliate programs are a major way to monetize websites these days.
+Affiliate programs are a significant way to monetize websites these days.
 The way they work is simple – you click on a link you see on this site.
 It leads you to Amazon or somewhere.
 If you buy a product there, the website gets a small cut.

 Here’s an (honest) example: